influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/python.md

 - **InfluxDB API**: InfluxDB v2 API.
 - **IoT device**: Virtual or physical devices write IoT data to the InfluxDB API.
 - **UI**: Sends requests to the server and renders views in the browser.
-- **Server**: Serves an API that receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.
+- **API**: Receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.

-### Create the application
+## Create the application

-Use [Flask](https://flask.palletsprojects.com/), a light-weight Python web framework, and [Jinja](https://jinja.palletsprojects.com/), a templating engine, to create your application.
+Use [Flask](https://flask.palletsprojects.com/), a lightweight Python web framework, and [Jinja](https://jinja.palletsprojects.com/), a templating engine, to create your application.

-1. Create and navigate into a new project directory.
+1. Open a terminal and enter the following commands to create and navigate into a new project directory:

     ```bash
     mkdir iotproject && cd $_
     ```

-2. Create and activate a Python virtual environment for the new project.
+2. Enter the following commands in your terminal to create and activate a Python virtual environment for the project:

     ```bash
     # Create a new virtual environment named "virtualenv"